The Weak Gravity Conjecture: A Review: Attempted Derivations of the WGC

+Recently, \eqref{eq:MassCorrFormula} has been obtained without reference to the Wald entropy, via a direct attack on the equations of motion combined with some general reasoning about the Lorentz invariance of the Lagrangian.
+In this context, the formula was shown to hold for extremal black holes coupled to arbitrary moduli in any dimension~\cite{Etheredge:2022rfl}.

-These thermodynamic techniques have been adapted to study not only extremality but long-range forces, to assess whether the Repulsive Force Conjecture is satisfied by corrected black holes~\cite{Cremonini:2021upd} (see also \cite{BenMuldrow}).
+Similar techniques have been adapted to study not only extremality but long-range forces, to assess whether the Repulsive Force Conjecture is satisfied by corrected black holes~\cite{Cremonini:2021upd} (see also \cite{Etheredge:2022rfl}).
 The results suggest that the RFC may not be automatically satisfied by four-derivative corrections.
 However, they are obtained in EFT examples, rather than explicit string theory compactifications, so further work should investigate whether these examples can be realized in a full quantum gravity setting (and hence provide a counterexample to the RFC for corrected black holes).
+A study of the effects of higher derivative corrections on the force between dyonic strings appeared in~\cite{Ma:2021opb}.